danfuzz/samizdat/doc/language-guide/09-module-system.md

 of the filesystem, all of the behavior of the system is based on generic functions.
 These functions can be bound to other types, in order to provide other interesting and useful arrangements.
-For example, it is possible (and may eventually be desirable) to construct a loader which depends only upon immutable data as input.
+For example, it is possible (and might eventually be desirable) to construct a loader which depends only upon immutable data as input.

 #### Example filesystem layout